AAM77/hearth_and_home_inventory/README.md

 A limited list of features for the app include:

-(1) Users can create an account (the passwords is created with a salted encryption, so there is no way to retrieve it) (2) A user's account is a closed system.
-That is, he/she cannot view any content from another user (3) Each user can create categories, folders, and items from the navbar (4) No two folders and no two categories can have the same name.
+(1) Users can create an account (the passwords is created with a salted encryption, so there is no way to retrieve it).<br />
+(2) A user's account is a closed system.
+That is, he/she cannot view any content from another user.<br />
+(3) Each user can create categories, folders, and items from the navbar.<br />
+(4) No two folders and no two categories can have the same name.<br />
-(5) Several items can have the same name
+(5) Several items can have the same name.<br />
-(6) When creating an item, a user can choose existing categories or folders to add it to, and/or or create new ones to add it to.
+(6) When creating an item, a user can choose existing categories or folders to add it to, and/or or create new ones to add it to.<br />
 (7) When editing an item, a user can choose to add it to or remove it from existing categories/folders.
-The user can also choose to add it to a new category/folder.
+The user can also choose to add it to a new category/folder.<br />
-(8) When creating or editing a category/folder, the user can do the same thing with items as in 6 and 7.
+(8) When creating or editing a category/folder, the user can do the same thing with items as in 6 and 7.<br />
-(9) The user can delete the item only from a category/folder (10) The user can delete the item completely from the account and the entire account (11) Deleting a category or folder automatically removes the items from it.
+(9) The user can delete the item only from a category/folder.<br />
+(10) The user can delete the item completely from the account and the entire account.<br />
+(11) Deleting a category or folder automatically removes the items from it.<br />
-(12) Each item's info page displays its name, cost, and description (entered by the user).
+(12) Each item's info page displays its name, cost, and description (entered by the user).<br />
-(13) The item's info page also displays a dropdown list of folder and categories that item belongs to (14) The user can add and edit info on the account page.
+(13) The item's info page also displays a dropdown list of folder and categories that item belongs to.<br />
+(14) The user can add and edit info on the account page.<br />
-(15) The user can delete the account
+(15) The user can delete the account.<br />
-(16) The user can log out
+(16) The user can log out.<br />

 ## Plans

-The app is not perfect and has issues with its design.
+The app is not perfect and has issues with its design.<br />
-I plan on improving the app's design and features in the future, once I graduate the program.
+I plan on improving the app's design and features in the future, once I graduate the program.<br />
-I do, however, plan on deploying the app to Heroku within the next couple of weeks.
+I do, however, plan on deploying the app to Heroku within the next couple of weeks.<br />

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:<br />

 ```ruby
 gem 'hearth_and_home_inventory'